 Prins adds: “Finally, the other titles in the SERPs for this search term aren’t as interesting, which makes this article headline stand out.

 Jay Kang explains why this blog post title example worked so well: “Once we capture the user intent and understand the exact keywords, we used the proper action words like “how to”.

 “We also noticed there are two different intent phrases most people use when searching for this type of information: “asking for referral” and “recommendation”.
 Writing a title can be simple as adding actionable words, but also using the phrases users use to search for their answers.”

 “The high CTR depends on the Google ranking and effective title,” says Yash Sharma.

 “People use search engines to seek answers to their questions.
 They click on posts whose title is likely to answer their question.
 So, it becomes important to understand the intent of the keyword phrase that the user has searched for and make a title that closely resonates with the searcher’s intent.”

 Sharma adds: “The title must be catchy.
 I have used a catchy title that has the user intent and emotional words like ‘which’, ‘better’ etc.”

-Jason Lee says “there were multiple keywords for “butter in coffee” (their blog post’s primary keyword), such as:
+Jason Lee explains how he crafted this blog post title: “there were multiple keywords for “butter in coffee” (their blog post’s primary keyword), such as:

-“We took the lowest Keyword Difficulty to help us rank better for specific phrase instead of the main top level keyword,” Lee says.
+“We took the lowest Keyword Difficulty to help us rank better for a specific phrase instead of the main top-level keyword,” Lee says.